Bengaluru: BBMP stops transfers of officers, staff due to Covid-19 crisis

 The inter-state and intra-state movement of passenger vehicles is allowed only in cases of emergencies or for permitted activities.
 A valid pass will be required the Seva Sindhu portal.

-Karnataka Revenue Minister R Ashoka has hinted after a meeting with Chief Minister B S Yediyurappa that the second lockdown in Bengaluru could be longer than just a week to ram up facilities to manage the Covid pandemic in the state.
+Karnataka Revenue Minister R Ashoka has hinted after a meeting with Chief Minister B S Yediyurappa that the second lockdown in Bengaluru could be longer than just a week to ramp up facilities to manage the Covid pandemic in the state.

 AP issues new quarantine guidelines for COVID-19; Labels Telangana, Karnataka as 'high-risk'